Mastering the differences between customer service and customer experience changes everything about customer care.

 Proactiveness in customer service shows that the brand cares for its customers.
 Follow these nine actionable steps to offer exceptional customer service.

-Due to customer service’s reactive nature, it focuses on fixing immediate problems.
+Due to the customer service’s reactive nature, it focuses on fixing immediate problems.
 It tarnishes the service quality loyal customers get for less immediate issues.
 This affects their experience with your brand, mainly impacting the lifetime value.

-What customer experience means for customers
+What does customer experience mean for customers?

 The difference between customer experience and customer service isn’t as distinct for customers.
 Some use the terms interchangeably, while others use CX to refer to customers’ holistic experience with the brand.
 For some, customer service is limited to interactions with support or customer service teams.